Adobe Commerce uses cron jobs for numerous features to schedule activities. This topic provides information for configuring crons for

 When determining the scheduling of custom cron jobs, consider the time it takes to complete the task.
 For example, if you run a job every three hours and the task takes 40 minutes to complete, you may consider changing the scheduled timing.

-On the Magento Cloud platform, you add custom cron job configuration to the
+On Adobe Commerce on cloud infrastructure, you add custom cron job configuration to the

 .magento.app.yaml file in the